 New flights from St. Petersburg, which destinations have opened?

 The year started with positive news in the world of tourism.
 In particular, the "open sky" mode or the seventh degree of air freedom at Pulkovo Airport has now been officially introduced.
-This will increase passenger traffic and, in general, tourists entering on an electronic visa, as well as reduce the prices of air travel to European countries.
-And, of course, there will be new routes and directions.
+This will increase passenger traffic and, in general, tourists entering on an electronic visa, as well as lower prices for air travel to European countries.
+And, of course, there will be new routes and destinations.
 In general, there are a lot of positive things, but Russian carriers are afraid.

 The application for such a privilege is not sent for the first time and has finally been approved.
 First of all, "open sky" is an opportunity for foreign companies to make flights to Pulkovo without an intermediate landing in their home region.
-The regime will be valid for 5 years, if the experiment goes well, then you can count on its extension.
-Only airports in Ulan-Ude, Kaliningrad, Vladivostok and Sochi could boast of such a privilege, and now St. Petersburg is also included in this list.
-For the time being, new routes will be introduced, which at the moment may gradually appear, change or be introduced with restrictions.
+The regime will be in effect for 5 years, if the experiment goes well, then you can count on its extension.
+Only airports in Ulan-Ude, Kaliningrad, Vladivostok and Sochi could boast of such a privilege, and now St. Petersburg is included in this list.
+While new routes will be introduced, which at the moment may gradually appear, change or be introduced with restrictions.

-The possibility of charter flights from St. Petersburg was offered to more than thirty European countries.
+The possibility of charter flights from St. Petersburg has been offered to more than thirty European countries.
 Israel, Croatia and Greece were not included in the list.
-You can fly to Israel from the Northern capital to the airline "Russia", to Greece are available only by charter flights in the summer, but there are currently no direct flights to Croatia from St. Petersburg.
+You can fly to Israel from the Northern capital to the airline "Russia", to Greece are available only by charter flights in the summer, but to Croatia there are currently no direct flights from St. Petersburg.
 But the list includes 21 countries where the flight is chartered without any restrictions.
-This list includes most of the popular European destinations.
-It includes Belgium, Denmark, Iceland, Ireland, Latvia, Lithuania, Luxembourg, Macedonia, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Finland, Switzerland, Sweden and Estonia.
+Most of the popular European destinations turned out to be in this list.
+It included Belgium, Denmark, Iceland, Ireland, Latvia, Lithuania, Luxembourg, Macedonia, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Finland, Switzerland, Sweden and Estonia.

-Russian carriers are afraid that foreign low-cost carriers will become serious competitors and take away most of the passenger traffic.
+Russian carriers fear that foreign low-cost carriers will become serious competitors and take away most of the passenger traffic.
 But the Ministry of Transport assures that such a situation should not happen, yet there are restrictions on routes for foreign companies.
-But the authorities of the city of St. Petersburg are looking forward to the influx of tourists.
-As it will be in practice, we will see this over time.
+But the authorities of the city of St. Petersburg are anticipating the influx of tourists.
+As it will be in practice, we will see over time.
 And now you can plan trips to new and budget destinations.